Siege of Skardu

 The siege of Skardu was a prolonged military blockade carried out by the pro-Pakistani forces of Ibex Force, Chitral Scouts and Chitral State Bodyguards, against the Jammu and Kashmir State Forces and the Indian Army in the town of Skardu, during the First Kashmir War of 1947–48.
+The victory of pro-Pakistani forces resulted in Skardu becoming part of modern-day Gilgit-Baltistan.

 Background

 Gilgit Scouts, the British-officered force of the princely state of Jammu and Kashmir stationed in Gilgit for frontier defence, launched Operation Datta Khel on 31 October 1947 after hearing the news of Jammu and Kashmir's accession to India.
 They were joined by rebels from the 6th battalion of the Jammu and Kashmir State Forces stationed at Bunji, annihilated the rest of the battalion and imprisoned its commander Col. Abdul Majid.
 The combined forces of the Gilgit Scouts and rebels were placed under the command of Lt.
 Col. Aslam Khan by the Azad Kashmir provisional government.
 (Note: Lt.
 Col. Aslam Khan was a decorated officer of the Jammu and Kashmir State Forces, who moved to the British Indian Army and later Pakistan Army.
 Officially on leave from the Pakistan Army, he described himself as a "deserter" and joined the service of the Azad Kashmir provisioinal government, .)
-Aslam Khan divided the troops into three forces of 400 men each, and deployed one of them, the "Ibex Force" under Major Ehsan Khan, to take Skardu.
+Aslam Khan divided the troops into three forces of 400 men each, and deployed one of them, the "Ibex Force" under Major Ehsan Ali Khan, to take Skardu.

-Skardu, the political centre of Baltistan, was the headquarters of a tehsil of the Ladakh wazarat.
+Skardu, the political centre of Baltistan, was the headquarters of a tehsil of the Ladakh Wazarat.
 The administration of the wazarat was stationed at Skardu for six months in each year and at Leh for the other six months.
-At the time of the rebellion, a company of the 6th battalion of Jammu and Kashmir State Forces under the command of Major Sher Jung Thapa was at Leh.
+At the time of the rebellion, a company of the 6th battalion of Jammu and Kashmir State Forces under the command of a Gurkha officer, Major Sher Jung Thapa was at Leh.